If you’ve noticed one thing about AdWords, it might be that calls dominate your “clicks” or conversions.

 What keyword drove the call?
 What landing page convinced them?
 What ad group?
 What ad was written well enough to get them to click?

-With a tool like CallRail, you can effectively track all of that data directly from a call-only ad or any clicks to your landing page.
+With a tool like CallRail (one of the many business phone service providers), you can effectively track all of that data directly from a call-only ad or any clicks to your landing page.

 You can see exactly where the caller is from, their web session history on your site, and what sources drove the visit: